Guide to finding the cheapest and best option for your international money transfers.

 For now, there are much better options for most people.

-Just not using a bank and using a reputable money transfer company will but you far ahead.
+Just not using a traditional bank and using a reputable service will but you far ahead.

 There are some great ways to have even more arrive!